-(a) Sabbatical leave eligibility shall require at least six years (6) of continuous service at the Institute as a full-time faculty member.

-- (b) Compensation for sabbatical leave shall be full pay for a half year leave and one-half pay for a full year leave.
-Upon return, the faculty member shall be reinstated at his/her previous assignment and shall be eligible for any salary increases that may have resulted during the leave period. - (c) The Institute will grant on an Institute-wide basis at least seven (7) sabbatical leaves at full pay for one semester or one-half pay for two continuous semesters in each year, provided a sufficient number of applications are received.
-Institute-wide is defined to mean all eligible members of the Institute community including non-bargaining unit faculty. - (d) The Institute shall grant on an Institute-wide basis at least two (2) sabbatical leaves at full pay for one semester or one-half pay for two continuous semesters in each year for adjunct faculty who have at least twelve (12) semesters of continuous service at the Institute as an adjunct.

-Compensation for adjunct faculty sabbatical leaves shall be at full pay for one semester and one-half pay for a full year and shall be based on the average of the adjunct faculty member's workload of the previous academic year.
-Upon return, the adjunct faculty member shall be reinstated at previous assignment and shall be eligible for any salary increases that may have resulted during the leave period.

-- (e) Approval of sabbatical leave will be granted by the Board of Trustees only upon the recommendation of the President.
+- (a) Sabbatical leave eligibility under subsections (b) and (c) shall require at least seven (7) years of continuous service at the Institute as a full-time faculty member.
+Sabbatical leave eligibility under subsection (d) shall require the status of CCE and at least seven years of continuous service as an adjunct.
+Effective September 1, 2008, a minimum of seven years continuous teaching service shall be required between sabbaticals for both full time and part time faculty. - (b) Compensation for sabbatical leave shall be full pay for a half year leave and one-half pay for a full year leave.
+Upon return, the faculty member shall be reinstated at his/her previous assignment and shall be eligible for any salary increases that may have resulted during the leave period. - (c) The Institute will grant to full-time faculty at least seven (7) sabbatical leaves at full pay for one semester or one-half pay for two continuous semesters in each year, provided a sufficient number of applications are received. - (d) Effective September 1, 2008, the Institute shall grant at least four (4) sabbatical leaves at full pay for one semester or one-half pay for two continuous semesters in each year to CCEs.
+Compensation shall be based on the average of the CCE's workload of the previous academic year.
+Upon return, the CCE shall be eligible for any salary increases that may have resulted during the leave period. - (e) Approval of sabbatical leave will be granted by the Board of Trustees only upon the recommendation of the President.
 The President's recommendation shall be based on a review of all applications made and submitted to the Deans and forwarded to the Provost.
-The Provost's review shall take into account reasons for the leave as stated by the faculty member, the number of previous leaves, the allocation of leaves among the various schools and academic professional disciplines, and the benefit of such leaves to the individual and the Institute. - (f) No request for leave may be discriminated against because it asks for a semester leave at full pay as opposed to a year leave at half pay.
+The Provost's review shall take into account reasons for the leave as stated by the faculty member, the number of previous leaves, the allocation of leaves among the various schools and academic professional disciplines, and the benefit of such leaves to the individual and the Institute.

+(f) No request for leave may be discriminated against because it asks for a semester leave at full pay as opposed to a year leave at half pay.